 3. Measure the mean power of the UE in the associated measurement channel bandwidth specified in Table 6.3.1.5-1 for the specific channel bandwidth under test.
 The period of measurement shall be at least the continuous duration of one active sub-frame (1ms) and in the uplink symbols.
 For TDD symbols with transient periods are not under test.

 6.3.1.4.3 Message contents

-Message contents are according to TS 38.508-1 [TBD] subclause 4.6 with following exception.
+Message contents are according to TS 38.508-1 [12] subclause 4.6 with following exception.